opendocsg/slw-judgments-backfill/2016_SGCA_18/report.md

 16     The Judge held that the Appellant could have mitigated his losses by staying on at the Original Premises until the Current Premises were ready.
 If he did, he would not have incurred (a) two relocation costs and (b) the increased rent for the Interim Premises prior to the move to the Current Premises.
 The Appellant however appealed against this finding on the ground, _inter alia_ , that it was not unreasonable for him to have left the Original Premises before the renovations started on 1 March 2012.

-17     It is a well-established principle that “the aggrieved party must take all reasonable steps to mitigate the loss consequent on the defaulting party’s breach, and cannot recover damages for any loss which it could have avoided but failed to avoid due to its own unreasonable action or inaction”: _The “Asia Star”_ [2010] 2 SLR 1154 (“ _Asia Star_ ”) at [24].
+17     It is a well-established principle that “the aggrieved party must take all reasonable steps to mitigate the loss consequent on the defaulting party’s breach, and cannot recover damages for any loss which it could have avoided but failed to avoid due to its own unreasonable action or inaction”: _The “Asia Star”_ <span class="citation">[2010] 2 SLR 1154</span> (“ _Asia Star_ ”) at [24].
 The burden, however, is on the defaulting party to show that the aggrieved party had failed to fulfil its duty to mitigate: _Asia Star_ at [24].

 18     In the present case, we found that it was not unreasonable for the Appellant to have moved out of the Original Premises before 1 March 2012 even though the permanent premises he found were not ready.
 The Appellant cited issues of safety for his handicapped employees, noise, inconvenience, and the lack of parking space to explain why he could not stay on in the Original Premises after renovations thereto commenced.
 Moreover, it being a standard stipulation in a lease that a tenant is entitled to quiet enjoyment of the premises, in our view, it was reasonable for the Appellant to want to avoid the inconveniences the renovations would have brought about, even if shifting into the Interim Premises would have involved incurring some extra costs.

 19     Further, we took into account the fact that the Respondent had initially demanded that the Appellant vacate the Original Premises by 29 February 2012 and confirmed that it was terminating the

-Lease Agreement prematurely. [note: 29] This clearly constituted a repudiatory breach of the Lease Agreement by _renunciation_ (see Situation 2 in _RDC Concrete Pte Ltd v Sato Kogyo (S) Pte Ltd and another appeal_ [2007] 4 SLR(R) 413 at [93]), giving the Appellant an immediate right to terminate the contract.
+Lease Agreement prematurely. [note: 29] This clearly constituted a repudiatory breach of the Lease Agreement by _renunciation_ (see Situation 2 in _RDC Concrete Pte Ltd v Sato Kogyo (S) Pte Ltd and another appeal_ <span class="citation">[2007] 4 SLR(R) 413</span> at [93]), giving the Appellant an immediate right to terminate the contract.
 By way of a letter dated 17 November 2011, the Appellant exercised his right to accept the

 Respondent’s repudiatory breach. [note: 30] In the circumstances, we found that the Appellant had acted reasonably on the basis that he had to leave before 29 February 2012 to avoid any allegation that he was affirming the Lease Agreement despite the Respondent’s repudiatory breach, or to avoid over staying on the Original Premises when he had no right to given that the Lease Agreement was effectively terminated from 29 February 2012.
 It should be noted that in two letters, dated 13 December 2011 and 3 January 2012, the Respondent’s solicitors specifically warned the Appellant that his continued possession of the Original Premises was inconsistent with him accepting the repudiatory